Tittaporn/DevMountain-Projects-By-Lee/README.md

 ## MovieByLee
 Using UITableViewController, NavigationBar, Segue.
 Learn how to populate data in the cell and send data between TableViewController and ViewController.

+## 3Summit == EventCoreData
+The app for create events using coreData, notifications, sections on tableViewController.
+The user can create an event with name and data time to attend.
+The events are classify to 2 types to eventsWillAttend and eventsWillNotAttend.
+This app also use the custom protocol delegate to communicate between tableViewCell and tableViewController.

 ## BookShelf
 Bookshelf application. was the first assessment app at DevMountain.
 The bookshelf should hold 6 books of your choosing.